aplteam/Cider/docs/Cider-User-Guide.md

 ### ListTatinDependencies

+This user command serves two different purposes:

+* Checking the origin of the packages a project relies on
+* Report the precise versions of dependencies

+The first one is the default, for the second you need to specify the `-full` flag.

+#### Check the origin of dependencies

 Checking dependencies before publishing to the principal Tatin Registry is a good idea, in particular when one uses several Tatin Registries like a personal one, a company Registry and https://tatin.dev

 In such a scenario you might well install release candidates into a project that will eventually be published on https://tatin.dev.
-However, when the package **is** published on tatin.dev then you most likely don't want your projecty to depend on release candidates anymore.
+However, when the package is eventually published on tatin.dev, then you most likely don't want your projecty to depend on release candidates anymore.

-The function `ListTatinDependencies` puts all build lists from all Tatin install folders of a given project on display, making it easy to check.
+The function `ListTatinDependencies` compiles a report from the build lists from all Tatin install folders of a given project on display, making it easy to check.

 The following example was created in a workspace where the project `Cider` was opened.
 Because it was the only open project at that time, it acted on it.